yurii-github/my-library/README.md

 - excel table is sortable, pagable
 - books CRUD
 - books categories
-- book cover saved to database
+- book cover is saved to database
+- book cover can be dropped in web interface
 - book cover can be imported from PDF (you need to have [ghostScript](https://www.ghostscript.com/))
-- fully themed (JqueryUI)
+- web interface is fully themed (all JqueryUI themes)
 - i18n
 - MySQL and SQLite support
 - synchronization with filesystem (renames, deletes)